UPDATED: This blog was originally published in August 2016.

 There are only two populations of mountain gorillas left in the world.
 The first lives in the Virunga volcanic mountains of Central Africa, with groups scattered between Uganda, Rwanda and the Democratic Republic of the Congo.
 The second population lives deep in Bwindi.
 (Our tours visit Rwanda’s Volcanoes National Park and Uganda’s Bwindi Impenetrable Forest).

-Like most game drives in Africa, the experience is completely worth it, and we’re yet to hear anyone come back from a gorilla visit underwhelmed, but it’s just something to keep in mind.
+Like most wildlife encounters in Africa, the experience is completely worth it, and we’re yet to hear anyone come back from a gorilla visit underwhelmed, but it’s just something to keep in mind.
 It’s also worth noting that the cost of a permit to trek in Rwanda’s Volcanoes National Park doubled in early 2017, which makes a trekking permit in Uganda around a third of the price, and a far more economical option.

-Uganda Gorilla Shortbreak – A compact 4-day itinerary from Kampala to Uganda’s Bwindi Impenetrable Forest.
-If you’re passing through Uganda on your own, this would make a fantastic trek add-on to a larger itinerary.
+Uganda Gorilla Shortbreak: Original – A compact 4-day itinerary from Kampala to Uganda’s Bwindi Impenetrable Forest.
+You’ll be staying in original style lodges and hotels.
+This is a fantastic trek add-on to a larger itinerary.

-Mountain Gorillas of Rwanda – An equivalent 4-day shortbreak, this time in Rwanda’s Volcanoes National Park.
-This one comes with an optional ‘Gorillas in the Mist’’ trek to visit the grave of Dianne Fossey, as well as her old research station, deep in the jungle.
+Mountain Gorillas of Rwanda: Comfort – An equivalent 4-day shortbreak, this time in Rwanda’s Volcanoes National Park.
+This one comes with an optional ‘Gorillas in the Mist’ trek to visit the grave of Dianne Fossey, as well as her old research station, deep in the jungle.

 Gorillas & Game Parks – A more comprehensive 16-day itinerary, with an overland truck and a dedicated Intrepid leader.
 It combines gorilla trekking in Uganda with safaris in the Masai Mara and Queen Elizabeth National Park.
-One for the serious wildlife buffs.
+This one is for the serious wildlife buffs!